How the Festivals Celebrated Scotland's Year of Young People

 Throughout 2018, Edinburgh’s Festivals have celebrated Scotland’s Year of Young People, through tailored programming, special events and direct involvement of young people in the planning and delivery of the festivals.

 The Year of Young People kicked off in spectacular, if slightly early, fashion on 30 December 2017, as Edinburgh’s Hogmanay delivered the opening moment.
-Hogmanay’s much loved Torchlight Procession wound its fiery way through the historic streets of the Scottish Capital as usual but at its end a special arrangement of some of the 10,000 torchbearers spelled out the word #Braw - a word (meaning “very good”) which had been chosen from hundreds submitted and chosen by young people to be 2018’s #ScotWord.
+Hogmanay’s much loved Torchlight Procession wound its fiery way through the historic streets of the Scottish Capital as usual but at its end a special arrangement of some of the 10,000 torchbearers spelt out the word #Braw - a word (meaning “very good”) which had been chosen from hundreds submitted and chosen by young people to be 2018’s #ScotWord.

 With the Year of Young People up and running in such dramatic fashion, the Edinburgh International Science Festival had a lot to live up to, and they delivered in breath-taking fashion with a mammoth balloon art commission, Event Horizon by artist Jason Hackenwerth.
 Event Horizon was the striking centrepiece of the exhibition Existence: Life and Beyond, which was specially created for the Year of Young People celebrations by The Youth Consultation Group.